-LESReady! is dedicated to assessing the unmet needs of the people affected by disasters and to assist in their recovery; utilizing disaster case management and the combined resources of the whole community partners of the Lower East Side Long Term Recovery Group.
-LESReady!
-Members will provide a locally-based Disaster Case Manager to serve as a single point of contact for those with unmet needs.
+LESReady! is committed to assessing the unmet needs of people affected by disasters and to assist in their recovery, utilizing disaster case management and the combined resources of our members.
+In the event of a disaster affecting the Lower East Side, LESReady! members will provide a locally-based Disaster Case Manager to serve as a single point of contact for those with unmet needs.

 A Disaster Case Manager can assist families and individuals by: